The preparation for a business proposal

 - What are their strengths & weaknesses?

-- Compare on basis of price, performance, service, sales/distribution network, production capacity, and other pertinent features.
-What strategy to defeat them?
+- Compare on basis of price, performance, service,

 - What’s exit and entry like in the industry recently?